devduskk/devduskk/README.md

 ## Speciality
  - JavaScript
- - TypeScript (I'm still studying about it, so I don't know much.)
+ - TypeScript (I'm still studying about it, so I don't know much)

 ## Contact